Same-Sex Estate Planning

 No matter your health, wealth or age, it is wise to consider what will happen to your assets when you pass away.
 The only way to adequately prepare and retain control over who gets what is by developing a comprehensive estate plan.

 Even though the legislation is evolving to greater benefit to domestic partners, there are still areas where couples need to protect themselves.
-At Criss Law Group, PLLC, our Dallas same-sex estate planning attorneys have extensive experience in a broad range of family law and financial matters.
+At Criss Law Group, PLLC, our Dallas same-sex estate planning attorneys have extensive experience in a broad range of financial matters.
 Do not hesitate to schedule a free consultation with a lawyer at our firm to discuss your future wishes and present needs.

 Wills And Trusts